StrattonCh/msocc/README.md

 To showcase the utility of this package, we begin with a simple example where there are 10 sites of interest, from which we collect 5 samples each and analyze 5 PCR replicates for the presence of the target DNA.
-To simulated data consistent with this structure, we use the following code.
+To simulate data consistent with this structure, we use the following code.

 ``` r
 sim <- msocc_sim(M = 10, J = 5, K = 5, psi = 0.8, theta = 0.75, p = 0.9)